Sign in

 Equation 6

-Now, to correct for coma, we will adjust the radii of curvature of the first and fourth surface, (i.e. the first surface of the first lens and the second surface of the second lens).
-In order to keep the optical power unchanged, we would like to have (1/R1)+(1/R4)=const.
-So, increasing one radius will decrease the other one.
-We will repeat this process until an acceptable coma reduction is achieved.
+To correct coma, we will adjust the radii of curvature on the first and fourth surfaces (i.e., the first surface of the first lens and the second surface of the second lens).
+To maintain consistent optical power, we want (1/R1) + (1/R4) to remain constant.
+An increase in one radius will decrease the other.
+This process will be repeated until we achieve an acceptable reduction in coma.

 Correcting Spherical Aberration

-The last aberration that we will correct for is spherical aberration.
-Once the first two aberrations are solved for, spherical aberration can be relatively simple to tackle.
-We may say that we have two tuning variables that we can modify to produce either a coarse or fine tuning.
-If we have a significant amount of spherical aberration, we can modify one of the internal radii of curvature of our lenses (i.e. surface two and three).
-If we have a small amount of spherical aberrations, we can modify the spacing between lenses.
+The final aberration we will address is spherical aberration.
+Once the first two aberrations are corrected, handling spherical aberration becomes relatively straightforward.
+We can utilize two tuning variables for adjustment: if we encounter a significant amount of spherical aberration, we can modify one of the internal radii of curvature of our lenses (i.e., surfaces two and three).
+If spherical aberration is minor, adjusting the spacing between lenses can help.

-The presented method is just one that may help you to do a simple optimization.
-More complicated methods involve reducing chromatic aberration for a specific line and calculating coma coefficients for each optical element, and minimizing their combined effect.
-This method gives a better starting point to reduce aberrations.
+The presented method serves as a foundation for simple optimization.
+More advanced techniques can reduce chromatic aberration for specific wavelengths and determine coma coefficients for each optical element, minimizing their combined effects.
+This approach can provide a starting point for further aberration reduction.

 Example of Achromatic Doublet Optimization

-Here we will show the process of achromatic doublet optimization.
-We&#;ll start with our requirements.
-We&#;re looking for a 50mm focal lens with a 20-degree FOV and 30 mm diameter.
+In this section, we will demonstrate the achromatic doublet optimization process.
+We seek a lens with a 50mm focal length, 20-degree FOV, and 30 mm diameter.

-We&#;ll start with a single BK7 biconvex lens, shown in Figure 2 along with its spot diagram.
+We begin with a single BK7 biconvex lens, as shown in Figure 2 alongside its spot diagram.

-We calculate some of the Seidel aberrations and look at the Ray Analysis graphs (we should talk about them at another time).
-We calculate a chromatic focal shift of 1.5 mm along the axis, a maximum spherical aberration of 4mm at 20-degrees, and a Seidel coefficient for coma (third-degree) of 0.157.
+We calculate specific Seidel aberrations and analyze the Ray Analysis graphs (discussions on those will take place later).
+We measure a chromatic focal shift of 1.5 mm along the axis, a maximum spherical aberration of 4mm at 20 degrees, and a Seidel coefficient for coma (third-degree) of 0.157.

-We will be using an achromatic doublet without referring to any specific application for this example.
-So we will be working with two common glasses: BK7 (abbe-number = 64.166 and n_green = 1.) and SF2 (Abbe-number = 33.819 and n_green = 1.).
-To calculate the radius of curvature for our lenses , we will be using equations 3 and 4.
+In this example, we will optimize an achromatic doublet without a specific application.
+We will utilize two common glasses: BK7 (Abbe number = 64.166 and n_green = 1.) and SF2 (Abbe number = 33.819 and n_green = 1.).
+To calculate the radius of curvature for our lenses, we revert to Equations 3 and 4.

-From those equations we get an R_1 = 24.77 mm and R_2 = -59.33.
-At this point, we will have the same radii of curvature for the front and back surfaces, so we will have a biconvex and a biconcave lens, as shown in Fig 3
+From those equations, we derive R1 = 24.77 mm and R2 = -59.33 mm.
+At this stage, both lenses have identical radii of curvature for the front and back surfaces, resulting in a biconvex and biconcave lens configuration, as illustrated in Figure 3.

-We still see significant coma and spherical aberration at this point: the chromatic focus shift however has decreased from 1.5 mm to less than 0.1 mm.
-There are no significant changes on spherical or coma at this point.
-So we will try to correct for coma next.
+Significant coma and spherical aberration still remain at this point, while chromatic focus shift has decreased from 1.5 mm to less than 0.1 mm.
+No considerable changes were made regarding spherical or coma aberrations, prompting the decision to rectify coma next.

 Coma Correction

-Figure 3 shows the changes on the first and fourth surfaces.
-We changed the first surface from 24.77mm to 23.8mm and the fourth surface from 59.33mm to 60.2mm.
-After these changes, the chromatic aberration is still under 0.1mm as before, but the Siedel Coma coefficient has been reduced to 0. (from our original 0.157).
-Also the spherical aberration has been reduced to almost 2mm at 20-degrees, so we will try to improve it next.
+Figure 3 depicts alterations made to the first and fourth surfaces.
+We adjusted the first surface from 24.77mm to 23.8mm and the fourth surface from 59.33mm to 60.2mm.
+Following these modifications, chromatic aberration remained below 0.1mm, yet the Seidel Coma coefficient dropped to 0 (from the original 0.157).
+Additionally, spherical aberration lessened to nearly 2mm at 20 degrees, warranting further refinements.

 Spherical Aberration

-At this point we will try to achieve two objectives: reducing spherical aberrations and keeping the focal point as close to 50 mm as possible.
+Next, we aim to achieve two objectives: reduce spherical aberrations while keeping the focal point close to 50 mm.

-Let&#;s change the spacing between the first and second lens, and also the radius or curvature of the first surface of the second lens.
-We keep this iteration going until we reach the following lens combination.
+We will modify the spacing between the first and second lenses, along with the radius of curvature of the first surface of the second lens.
+This iteration will continue until we reach the final lens combination.

 If you want to learn more, please visit our website achromatic doublet lens.